-In addition, the retention and enhancement of key natural features celebrates the natural heritage character of the area.
-An emphasis placed on creating a unique environment with quality built form, animated commercial areas, and the expansion of the open space system strengthens the function of the Vaughan Mills Centre and surrounding land parcels.
+The retention and enhancement of natural features celebrates the natural heritage character of the area.
+In addition, an overall emphasis placed on creating a unique environment with quality built form, animated commercial areas, and the expansion of the open space system strengthens the function of the Vaughan Mills Centre and surrounding land parcels.

-1.2 Guiding Principles
+1.3 Guiding Principles

-Together with the Plan Vision, the following nine Guiding Principles provide direction and support for the development of a concept plan for the Vaughan Mills Secondary Plan area.
-The Guiding Principles and associated policies, represent the fundamental objectives that must be considered when making planning-related decisions.
+Together with the Plan Vision, the following nine Guiding Principles provide direction and support for the overall development of a concept plan for the Vaughan Mills Secondary Plan area.
+The Guiding Principles and associated policies, represent the fundamental objectives that must be considered when making planning-related decisions within the Secondary Plan Area.
 The Guiding Principles have been derived through the public consultation process and site analysis, to ensure the successful evolution of the Vaughan Mills Centre area.